Tom Wilkinson: 1995–2008: Breakthrough and acclaim

 Wilkinson had a small but important role as the dying father, Mr. Dashwood, in the Ang Lee-directed Sense and Sensibility (1995), and played a villain in the adventure drama The Ghost and the Darkness (1996).
-The following year he gained acclaim for his leading role as Gerald Cooper in the ensemble cast comedy drama The Full Monty (1997).
-For his performance he earned the BAFTA Award for Best Actor in a Supporting Role.
-That same year he portrayed Marquess of Queensberry in the biographical drama Wilde and Hugh Stratton in the romantic drama Oscar and Lucinda.
-In 1998 he acted in the British romantic costume drama Shakespeare in Love starring Gwyneth Paltrow, Joseph Fiennes, Geoffrey Rush, and Judi Dench.
-The film received acclaim and Wilkinson with the cast won the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.
+The following year, he gained acclaim for his leading role as Gerald Cooper, an ex-foreman who reluctantly joins a group of unemployed steelworkers as a stripper, in the ensemble cast comedy-drama The Full Monty (1997).
+For his performance, he won the BAFTA Award for Best Actor in a Supporting Role.
+That same year, he portrayed Marquess of Queensberry in the biographical drama Wilde and Hugh Stratton in the romantic drama Oscar and Lucinda.
+In 1998, he acted in the British romantic costume drama Shakespeare in Love starring Gwyneth Paltrow, Joseph Fiennes, Geoffrey Rush, and Judi Dench.
+The film received acclaim and Wilkinson, along with the cast, won the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.
 He played the evil British Ambassador/Juntao in the buddy cop movie Rush Hour (1998) starring Jackie Chan and Chris Tucker, and General Lord Cornwallis in the historical war drama film The Patriot (2000) starring Mel Gibson and Heath Ledger.